Read original article here: http://www.cmswire.com/information-management/what-happens-to-documentum-if-emc-sells-it/?utm_content=main-rss

 Oracle Could Be Interested

-Jon Huberman, head of portfolio operations at Skyview Capital, which acquired Syncplicity from EMC, told CMSWire that it might be a larger vendor like Oracle.
+Jon Huberman, head of portfolio operations at Skyview Capital, which acquired Syncplicity by Axway from EMC, told CMSWire that it might be a larger vendor like Oracle.

 Long term Documentum consultant Johnny Gee told CMSWire that his bet was on Larry Ellison's spawn, too.
 Analysts like Pelz-Sharpe said the mega-vendor could benefit from the acquisition because it doesn't have anything like it and they can certainly afford it," he said.
 Oracle declined CMSWire's requests for comment.